browserengineering/book/book/invalidation.md

 ===============

 In [Chapter 13](animations.md), we used compositing to smoothly animate CSS properties like `transform` or `opacity`.
-However, other CSS properties are _layout-inducing_ and can't be animated this way, because they change not only the _display list_ but also the _layout tree_.
-And while layout-inducing animations are best avoided, lots of other interactions require changing the layout tree yet need to be as smooth as possible.
+But we couldn't animate _layout-inducing_ properties this way because they change not only the _display list_ but also the _layout tree_.
+And while it's best to avoid animating layout-inducing properties, many user interactions need to be smooth but require changing the layout tree.

 One good example is editing text.
 People type pretty quickly, so even a few frames' delay is distracting.
-But editing changes the HTML tree and therefore requires changing the layout tree to reflect new text.
-Currently, that forces our browser to rebuild the layout tree from scratch, which can drop multiple frames on complex pages like this one.
+But editing changes the HTML tree and therefore the layout tree.
+Rebuild the layout tree from scratch, which our browser currently does, can drop multiple frames on complex pages.
 Try, for example, loading this chapter in our toy browser and typing into this input box:

 <input style="width:100%"/>

-You'll find that it is *much* slower than in a real browser.
+You'll find that it is *much* too slow.

-Typing into an `input` element could be special-case optimized,[^no-resize] but there are other text editing APIs that can't be.
+Typing into `input` elements could be special-cased,[^no-resize] but there are other text editing APIs that can't be.
 For example, the `contenteditable` attribute makes any element editable:[^amazing-ce]

 [^no-resize]: The `input` element doesn't change size as you type, and
-    the text in the `input` element doesn't get its own layout object, so the layout tree is actually the same after each edit.
+    the text in the `input` element doesn't get its own layout object, so typing into an `input` element doesn't really have to induce layout, just paint.

-[^amazing-ce]: The contenteditable attribute is pretty amazing, since you can set it on any element on any web site, and thereby turn it into a living document.
-In fact, this is how we implemented the "typo" feature for this book: type `Ctrl-E` (or `Cmd-E` on a Mac) to turn it on if you haven't tried it yet).
-The source code is [here](/feedback.js); see the `typo_mode` function.
+[^amazing-ce]: The `contenteditable` attribute can turn any element on
+    any page into a living document.
+It' how we implemented the "typo" feature for this book: type `Ctrl-E` (or `Cmd-E` on a Mac) to turn it on.
+The source code is [here](/feedback.js); see the `typo_mode` function for the `contenteditable` attribute.

 ::: {.demo contenteditable=true}
 Click on this <i>formatted</i> <b>text</b> to edit it, including rich text!